adobe/aio-cli-plugin-telemetry/README.md

 ## Flush architecture

 Telemetry events are sent via a **fire-and-forget detached subprocess** (`src/flush-worker.js`).
 The parent CLI process spawns the worker and immediately unrefs it, so the CLI can exit without waiting for the HTTP request to finish.

+Events queued on disk before `postrun` use `src/queue-store.js` (see that file for the path).
+The queue keeps at most **1000** metric objects; if the proxy stays down and the queue would grow past that, the oldest entries are dropped so the JSON file cannot grow without bound.

 ## Agent detection